lambdaclass/concrete/ROADMAP.md

 FnTable-complete, proof dependencies and provenance are visible, assumptions and trust boundaries have lifecycle reports, and weaker evidence cannot appear under a stronger badge.

+### Task R-0440

+**Objective:** Make evidence multidimensional instead of a ladder, and record compiler trust per claim.

+`docs/EVIDENCE_CLASSES.md` and `docs/CLAIM_TAXONOMY.md` mix categories that are not comparable. `proved`, `tested`, `enforced`, and `trusted` are evidence *methods*; `stale`, `partial`, `missing`, and `counterexample` are *statuses*;
+`reported` is an observation, not evidence at all; `runtime_checked` is a disposition; and source / Core / SSA / native / target are *scopes*.
+Ranking them on one axis produces false comparisons: a native differential-oracle test covers the backend and runtime, while a ProofCore theorem reasons more strongly over a narrower semantic layer.
+Neither is "below" the other — they are incomparable evidence about different scopes, and the current model cannot say so.

+Represent a claim as orthogonal fields — subject, claim kind, semantic scope, evidence method, status, assumptions, producer trust, freshness, replay command — and let the CLI keep rendering friendly composites like `proved_by_lean`.
+The scope axis is the one that is genuinely missing today, and it is the axis where the compiler already has the facts.

+Second, `producer_trust` must be a real field, because "compiler-enforced" reads as trust-free and is not: until checker soundness and artifact production are independently verified, enforcement depends on this compiler being correct.
+Being implemented in Lean does not remove that dependency; mutation testing and duplicate boundary checks are strong engineering evidence, not a soundness proof.
+`docs/TRUSTED_COMPUTING_BASE.md` already holds the concept — the change is that `producer_trust = concrete_compiler` appears on each claim, and can be narrowed later by independent certificate checking rather than by assertion.

+Gate: a fixture set covering one claim per (scope × method) cell that exists today, a negative fixture proving two incomparable claims cannot be ordered by the renderer, a fixture proving a claim with no `producer_trust` is rejected, and a red-team case proving no rendering path can present a weaker-scope claim under a stronger composite name.
+Reconcile both documents against the implemented model rather than leaving a third vocabulary.

 ### Task R-0202